TuringLang/JuliaBUGS.jl/README.md

 Compare the `Node Function` of `r[2]` with the original definition, we can see it has been largely simplified, thanks to [Symbolics.jl](https://symbolics.juliasymbolics.org/dev/) that we use internally.

+## Specifying Finite Mixture Models
+- Stochastic indexing
+- use `@register_distribution` to register function that take the indexing variable and other variables required to parametrize intended distributions

 ## More Examples
 We have transcribed all the examples from the first volume of the BUGS Examples ([origianl](https://www.multibugs.org/examples/latest/VolumeI.html) and [transcribed](https://github.com/TuringLang/SymbolicPPL.jl/tree/master/src/BUGSExamples/Volume_I)).
 All the programs and data are included, and they can be compiled in a similar way as we have demonstrated before.